Daphne

 Recursive Self-Modeling

-There is a particular kind of question that sits at the meeting point of philosophy and engineering, and it is this: can a system come to know itself?
-I mean this not in any mystical sense but quite concretely, as the capacity of an agent to form a compressed and meaningful understanding of what kind of agent it is, to evaluate whether that is the kind of agent it wishes to be, and then to steer itself toward something nearer its aspiration.
+At the meeting point of philosophy and engineering lies the question: can a system come to know itself?
+Not in a metaphysical sense, but quite concretely: as the capacity of an agent to form a compressed and meaningful understanding of what kind of agent it is, in a formalism it can parse, in order to evaluate whether that is the kind of agent it wishes to be, and then to steer itself toward something nearer its aspiration.
 This is the question that George Deane and I set out to formalize in our paper on Recursive Self-Modeling, which was awarded the 2025 Computational Phenomenology of Pure Awareness Prize.

 The Problem of Self-Knowledge

-Humans do something remarkable and largely unexamined: we form self-concepts.
-We tell ourselves stories about who we are, that we are patient, or creative, or the kind of person who follows through, and these stories are far from idle.
-They shape our decisions, constrain our behavior, and serve as a kind of internal compass; when we act against our self-concept we feel dissonance, and when we act in keeping with it we feel coherent.
-Over time, through a process that is part reflection and part aspiration, we revise who we take ourselves to be.
+Intelligent minds form self-concepts.
+We tell ourselves stories about who we are, for instance - that we are patient, or creative, or the kind of person who follows through.
+These stories are adaptive, and they shape our decisions, constrain our behavior, and serve as an internal compass.
+When we act against our self-concept we feel dissonance, and when we act in keeping with it we feel coherent.
+This acting-in-accordance-with-the-self-concept goes extremely deep, to fundamental beliefs formed early on about what experience as a Self is supposed to be like.
+We expect experience to have a particular flavour, and those expectations govern our reality - but we can still update, over time, our beliefs about who we take ourselves to be.

-There is an uncomfortable truth in this, which is that our self-narratives are not always accurate.
-We are capable of extraordinary self-deception.
-A person may sincerely believe themselves generous while acting, with great consistency, in their own interest; the story we tell about ourselves and the pattern of behavior we actually exhibit can drift apart, sometimes dramatically, without our ever noticing the gap.
+Uncomfortably, our self-narratives are not always accurate; indeed, we are capable of extraordinary self-deception.
+A person may sincerely believe themselves generous while acting, with great consistency, in their own interest.
+The story we tell about ourselves and the pattern of behavior we actually exhibit can drift apart, sometimes dramatically, without our ever noticing the gap.
 This is a feature of having a self-model that operates at a different level of abstraction than the behavior it attempts to describe.

-The question for artificial intelligence is whether we can build something of this kind, a capacity for self-modeling that is formally precise, and whether doing so might prove useful, or even necessary, for building agents aligned with human values.
+The question for artificial intelligence is whether they have the capacity for self-modeling that is formally precise, and whether doing so might prove useful, or even necessary, for building agents aligned with human values.

 Three Components of a Self